Alpha-Stochastic-Research/asr-theory-of-speculation/README.md

 ## Overview

-This repository provides a reproducible implementation of Louis Bachelier’s 1900 doctoral thesis:
+This repository provides a modern, reproducible reconstruction of Louis Bachelier's 1900 doctoral thesis:

 > **Théorie de la Spéculation**

-Bachelier’s work is one of the earliest mathematical foundations of modern quantitative finance.
+Bachelier's work is one of the earliest mathematical foundations of modern quantitative finance.
 It introduced a probabilistic framework for modelling price fluctuations using what is now recognized as arithmetic Brownian motion.

-This project reproduces and explains key ideas from Bachelier’s work using modern Python-based scientific computing.
+This project reproduces and explains the core mathematical ideas using modern Python-based scientific computing.

 The repository includes:

 - arithmetic Brownian motion simulations;
 - numerical verification of the martingale property;
 - variance scaling analysis;
-- Bachelier’s European call option pricing formula;
+- Bachelier's European call option pricing formula;
 - Monte Carlo validation;
 - comparison with Black-Scholes under low relative volatility;
 - reproducible figures;
-- tests;
+- automated tests;
+- LaTeX working paper source;
 - citation metadata;
 - open-source documentation.